hasithperera/APRS_tracker/README.md

 - [x] Update PCB based on v1.
 - know minor issues
-	- jumpers on the board needs to be larger
+	- jumpers on the board need to be larger

-### update: Ocutober 2023
+### update: October 2023

 - updated the GPS module